georapbox/js-utils/src/strings/startsWith/README.md

 startsWith(str, prefix)
 ```

-> Returns true if string begins with substring (prefix).
+> Determines whether a string begins with the characters of another string, returning true or false as appropriate

 - `str {String}`

-The original string
+The string to process.

 - `prefix {String}`

-The substring (prefix) we want to check against.
+The characters to be searched for at the start of the string.

 - `[position=0] {Number}`